In 1983, I was very fortunate to receive a

 1982 - 1983 TELEVISION ACADEMY AWARDS

 Xerox Corporation received a separate Emmy at the same time for their support of my SuperPaint project at the Xerox Palo Alto Research Center.
-The Xerox award citation reads "For its pioneering support of research leading to the development of the first electronic graphic creative system."
-I am sorry that I cannot remember the name of the Xerox executive staffer who accepted the award.
+The Xerox Emmy award citation reads "For its pioneering support of research leading to the development of the first electronic graphic creative system."
+It was accepted for the corporation by Dr. Ronald (Sandy) Campbell Jr., then the Chief Technical Director at Xerox.

 |In 1990, my paint systems collaborator and long-time friend Alvy Ray Smith and I were honored together by ACM Siggraph (the Special Interest Group on Computer Graphics of the Association for Computing Machinery, the main professional society in computer science) with the Computer Graphics Achievement Award for our work on digital paint systems.
 It is satisfying to be recognized by your peers, and especially so alongside my friend Alvy.|